The receptionist will ask to verify your insurance information, address, and telephone number

 4. Plan ahead.
 Make sure you have enough medication to last until your next appointment.

 If you are taking a trip out of town, take along an ample supply of medicine.

 Your provider will always try to prescribe enough medication to last until your next regular appointment.
 If you run out of medicine, it usually means you are late for your appointment.
 If you need a refill please call your pharmacy and ask them to send a refill request to our office.
 Please allow up to one week for the request to be processed.
 Antibiotics and narcotics will never be prescribed over the phone.

-Appointments are made by dialing our main number, 505-855-5525, and selecting option 2 to speak with our scheduling department.
+Appointments are made by dialing our main number, 505-855-5525, and selecting option 1 to speak with our scheduling department.
 If you have an urgent problem that cannot wait until a routine appointment time, please tell the scheduler so that we can arrange to have you seen as soon as possible.
-During the flu season we do offer a flu shot clinic each Thursday from 2:00 pm – 4:00 pm.
+During the flu season we do offer a flu shot clinic each Thursday from 2:00 pm – 4:00 pm (subject to change).
 This clinic is for established patients to walk-in for a flu shot.